Azure/Hadoop-Migrations/docs/atlas/Atlas.md

 March Ahead with Azure Purview: Unify ALL your data using Apache Atlas open API support - Microsoft Tech Community

-Migration Approach:
+### Migration Approach

 Azure Purview is compatible with Atlas API.
-If you are migrating from Atlas, it's recommended to scan your data sources first using Azure Purview.
-Once the assets are available in your account, you can use similar Atlas APIs to integrate such as updating assets or adding custom lineage.
-Azure Purview modifies the Search API to use Azure Search so you should be able to use Advance Search.
+If you are migrating from Atlas follow below steps:

+-   it's recommended to scan your data sources first using Azure Purview.

+-   Once the assets are available in your account, you can use similar Atlas APIs to integrate such as updating assets or adding custom lineage.

+-   Azure Purview modifies the Search API to use Azure Search so you should be able to use Advance Search.